microsoft/vscode-wiki/How-to-Contribute.md

 - A C/C++ compiler tool chain for your platform:
   - **Windows 10/11**
     - Install the Windows Build Tools:
-      - if you install Node on your system using the Node installer from the [Node.JS](https://nodejs.org/en/download/) page then ensure that you have installed the 'Tools for Native Modules'.
-Everything should work out of the box then.
-      - if you use a node version manager like [nvm](https://github.com/coreybutler/nvm-windows) or [nvs](https://github.com/jasongin/nvs) then follow these steps:
       - Install the current version of Python using the [Microsoft Store Package](https://docs.python.org/3/using/windows.html#the-microsoft-store-package).
       - Install the Visual C++ Build Environment by either installing the [Visual Studio Build Tools](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools) or the [Visual Studio Community Edition](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community).
 The minimum workload to install is 'Desktop Development with C++'.
 But there are additional components from "Individual components":
         - "MSVC v143 - VS 2022 C++ x64/x86 Spectre-mitigated libs (Latest)" (use `ARM64` for Windows on ARM)
         - C++ ATL for latest build tools with Spectre Mitigations
         - C++ MFC for latest build tools with Spectre Mitigations
       - open a command prompt and run `npm config edit` and add or modify the `msvs_version` setting equal to your vs version. (e.g. `msvs_version=2022` for visual studio 2022)
     - **Warning:** Make sure your profile path only contains ASCII letters, e.g. *John*, otherwise, it can lead to [node-gyp usage problems (nodejs/node-gyp/issues#297)](https://github.com/nodejs/node-gyp/issues/297)
     - **Note**: Building and debugging via the Windows subsystem for Linux (WSL) is currently not supported.
   - **Windows WSL2**: https://github.com/microsoft/vscode/wiki/Selfhosting-on-Windows-WSL